duianto/codeworld/web/help/GuideUnit1.md

     nametag = circle(10)
     ~~~~~

-    One line says `nametag` means the text "Miriam", but the second line
+    One line says `nametag` means the text "Victor", but the second line
     says that `nametag` instead means a circle with a radius of 10.
 So
     which is it?
 Most likely, the programmer here meant for `nametag` to
     include both.
 To do that, you would write one definition for